Slovenia in the Eurovision Song Contest 2010: Competing entries

+Shows

 Semi-final

 The semi-final of EMA 2010 took place on 20 February 2010, hosted by Ivo Kores and Bernarda Žarn.
-In addition to the performances of the competing entries, 2008 Slovenian Eurovision entrant Rebeka Dremelj, 2009 Bosnian Eurovision entrants Regina, Natalija Verboten and Eva Černe performed as guests.
-A public vote selected seven entries to proceed to the final.
+In addition to the performances of the competing entries, Natalija Verboten, Eva Černe, 2008 Slovenian Eurovision entrant Rebeka Dremelj and 2009 Bosnian Eurovision entrant Regina performed as guests.
+A public televote selected seven entries to proceed to the final.

 Final

-The final of EMA 2010 took place on 21 February 2010, hosted by Lorella Flego and Andrea F. The seven entries that qualified from the semi-final alongside the seven pre-qualified entries competed.
-In addition to the performances of the competing entries, 2005 Slovenian Eurovision entrant Omar Naber, 2009 Eurovision winner Alexander Rybak, Saša Lendero and Tinkara Kovač performed as guests.
-A public vote selected "Narodnozabavni rock" performed by Ansambel Roka Žlindre and Kalamari as the winner.
+The final of EMA 2010 took place on 21 February 2010, hosted by Lorella and Andrea Flego.
+The seven entries that qualified from the semi-final alongside the seven pre-qualified entries competed.
+In addition to the performances of the competing entries, Saša Lendero, Tinkara Kovač, 2005 Slovenian Eurovision entrant Omar Naber, 2009 Slovenian Eurovision entrant Quartissimo and 2009 Eurovision winner Alexander Rybak performed as guests.
+A public televote selected "Narodnozabavni rock" performed by Ansambel Roka Žlindre and Kalamari as the winner.

+Ratings

+Promotion

+Ansambel Žlindra and Kalamari specifically promote "Narodnozabavni rock" as the Slovenian Eurovision entry on 24 April 2010 by performing during the Eurovision in Concert event which was held at the Lexion venue in Zaanstad, Netherlands and hosted by Cornald Maas and Marga Bult.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 7 February 2010, a special allocation draw was held which placed each country into one of the two semi-finals.
-Slovenia was placed into the second semi-final, to be held on 27 May 2010.
+On 7 February 2010, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+Slovenia was placed into the second semi-final, to be held on 27 May 2010, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 23 March 2010 and Slovenia was set to perform in position 11, following the entry from Romania and before the entry from Ireland.

-In Slovenia, the semi-finals and the final were televised on RTV Slovenija with commentary by Andrej Hofer.
+In Slovenia, the semi-finals were televised on TV SLO 2 and the final was televised on TV SLO 1.
+Both shows featured commentary by Andrej Hofer.
 The Slovenian spokesperson, who announced the Slovenian votes during the final, was Andrea F.